Surfside Beach, Texas

 Surfside Beach, also known locally as Surfside, is a city in Brazoria County, Texas, United States, that is situated on Follet's Island by the Gulf of Mexico near the city of Freeport.
-The population was 482 at the 2010 census.
+The population was 640 at the 2020 census.
 The city has claimed the "Cradle of Texas Liberty" title due to the fact that the Treaty of Velasco which ended hostilities between Texas and Mexico was signed at Fort Velasco, which was located near the city's current City Hall.

-Former Congressman Ron Paul maintains a home in Surfside.
+Former Congressman Ron Paul maintained a home near Surfside Beach before selling it on Facebook in 2011.

 Geography

 Surfside Beach is located in southern Brazoria County on the southwestern tip of Follet's Island at 28.952136°N 95.284415°W. It is bordered to the southeast by the Gulf of Mexico and to the southwest by the entrance to Freeport Harbor, across which is the village of Quintana.
-The Intracoastal Waterway runs through the northwest part of the city, forming the northwest boundary in some places.
+The Intracoastal Waterway runs through the northwestern part of the city, forming the northwestern boundary in some places.
 The Bluewater Highway runs the length of Surfside Beach and continues northeast on Follet's Island 13 mi to San Luis Pass and the bridge onto Galveston Island.
 Texas State Highway 332 begins in Surfside Beach and leads northwest past Freeport 12 mi to Lake Jackson.